highlyReactive96/Healthcare-System-Elederly-persons/readme.txt

 Please note that the above use cases are implemented in the backend, and the frontend is a work in progress.

----

-Feel free to customize the README further based on your project's specific requirements and implementation details.